Guide to Lip Glosses and Stains

 Is it safe to use glitter lip gloss?

 Glitter lip gloss is completely safe to wear on your lips.
-Many products that have a glitter-infused formula utilise micro-fine pigments that will not cause any harm, even if accidentally ingested.
+Many products that have a glitter-infused formula utilize micro-fine pigments that will not cause any harm, even if accidentally ingested.
 Beauty brands use cosmetic grade glitter that is FDA-approved and specially formulated for use on hair, skin and nails, so you can rest assured that your glitter gloss is suitable for use.

 However, if you are creating your own glitter gloss, it is recommended that you avoid using glitter from craft shops as this is not completely safe for your lips.
 Instead, you should use cosmetic glitters that are designed for the body and face.